qmlbook/qmlbook/en/ch08/index.rst

 .. issues:: ch08

 Particles are a very powerful and fun way to express graphical phenomena like smoke. firework, random visual elements.
-The extended API in Qt5 is very powerful and we have just scratched on the surface.
+The extended API in Qt 5 is very powerful and we have just scratched on the surface.
 There are several elements we haven't yet played with like sprites, size tables or color tables.
 Also when the particles look very playful they have a great potential when used wisely to create some eye catcher in any user interface.
 Using to many particle effects inside an user interface will definitely lead to the impression towards a game.
 Creating games is also the real strength of the particles.